archywigglestyn/The-Smokey-Powell/README.md

 I may also decide to sell them

 where I have my circuit boards made http://www.pcbunlimited.com/ They are great quality and cheap!
+Look for Panel Share.
+It moves around on the website but it's the cheapest way if you only want one. $19.95 as of 3/15/19

 schematic of circuit board	(Look Above)